-According to the SSA, sixty-two (62) is the earliest age you become eligible to apply for social security.
+Sixty-two (62) is the earliest age you become eligible to apply for social security.
 The Social Security Administration identifies you will receive 73.3% of the funds as compared to deferring it until 66 plus 4 months.
 Keep in mind you would have been collecting it for 52 months at that point.

 Never before in the history of retirement have we had so many options.
-Now, we are living longer healthier lives than ever before.
+Now, we are living longer, healthier lives than ever before.
 This is changing the way we think and view the entire concept.
-Our thoughts are more aimed towards a third phase of life, transition and reinventing ourselves with greater purpose and meaning.
+Our thoughts are more aimed towards a third phase of life, and reinventing ourselves with greater purpose and meaning.

 You might think that retiring is the opportunity to slow down and enjoy life.
 Generally, this means spending more time with family and friends.
 A life of leisure pursuing new and old interests / hobbies.
 Examples might include travelling, photography, fishing, or anything else you have a passion for or would like to try.

-The advantage of semi-retirement is your days become more structured with something to look forward to.
+The advantage of only semi-retiring is your days become more structured with something to look forward to.
 Getting out of the house and interacting with others can be very important for some.
 Although the extra income of a part-time job is nice, usually it is not about the paycheck.
 It is about doing something you enjoy and gaining the satisfaction of helping others.